pkgcraft/pkgcraft.github.io/content/about/_index.md

 4. relatively large, native library ecosystem

-Narrowing the field with those priorities, the main candidates are currently Rust and Go with other stragglers failing for various reasons such as Nim, Zig, and probably some restricted C++ subset.
-From those two options, Go is too restrictive for how I wanted to develop pkgcraft and doesn't achieve the same level of C support seen in Rust.
+Narrowing the field with those priorities, the main candidates are currently Rust and Go with other stragglers failing for various reasons including Nim, Zig, and probably some subset of C++.
+From those two options, Go is too restrictive for how I wanted to develop pkgcraft and doesn't achieve the same level of C support allowed by Rust.

 Rust's main weaknesses in relation to pkgcraft's goals are probably its current lack of minor architecture support (compared to C and C++) and its steep